Threshold Encryption

 Decryption

-1. Each CN computes and shares siRs_iRsiR, where:
+1. Each CN computes and shares siRs_iR, where:

-• RRR is the commitment of the random scalar rrr,
+• RR is the commitment of the random scalar rr,

-2. Once the seed PPP is recovered, the original message msgmsgmsg can be decrypted using AES.
+3. Once the seed PP is recovered, the original message msgmsg can be decrypted using AES.

 Signature

-For a given message msgmsgmsg, Neo X generates a signature through the following process:
+For a given message msgmsg, Neo X generates a signature through the following process:

-2. A signature share is computed as siHs_iHsiH where sis_isi is the local secret key.
+2. A signature share is computed as siHs_iH where sis_i is the local secret key.

-After collecting enough broadcasted shares, CNs aggregate and get the final signature with in the same way as TPKE decryption.
+3. After collecting enough broadcasted shares, CNs aggregate and get the final signature with Vandermonde matrix in the same way as TPKE decryption.